-In the Product Development session, participants focus on releasing a world-class solution and developing a solid product roadmap.
-The following session synopsis gives you an exclusive look at how a typical Founder Institute session operates, as well as what to expect and how to prepare.
+In the Product Development week, you will focus on building and releasing a world-class solution and developing a solid product roadmap.
+The following session synopsis gives you an exclusive look at how a typical Founder Institute Feedback Session operates, as well as what to expect and how to prepare.

 Then the session moves to talks from experienced Mentors, who will lay out a roadmap on how to build an impactful product and/or service.
 Topics that will be covered include establishing priorities, brainstorming strategies, outlining features, getting product feedback, creating a roadmap, determining production costs, and more.